Skip to content

 Note

-The system does not support automatic model switching based on task type descriptions (such as "this is a programming task").
+The system does not support automatically switching models through task type descriptions (e.g., "This is a programming task").
 If you need to use a specific model, please explicitly specify the model ID, name, or alias.

 Built-in Model List